Dream (mixed martial arts): Formation

-Hero's dissolution and Dream's emergence

 Their new promotion was confirmed on February 13, 2008, along with Hero's dissolution.
 All of Hero's' fighters were confirmed (such as Hero's champions Norifumi "Kid" Yamamoto, Yoshihiro Akiyama and JZ Calvan) to be part of the new promotion along with the additions of Mirko "Cro Cop" Filipović, Shinya Aoki, Kazushi Sakuraba, Mitsuhiro Ishida, and Hayato "Mach" Sakurai.
-Another notable announcement was Dream's partnership with M-1 Global, who confirmed that they would allow the last Heavyweight Champion of Pride FC (and the winner of the 2004 Heavyweight Grand Prix), Fedor Emelianenko, to fight in their events.
+Another notable announcement was Dream's partnership with M-1 Global, who confirmed that they would allow the last Heavyweight Champion of Pride (and the winner of the 2004 Heavyweight Grand Prix), Fedor Emelianenko, to fight in their events.
 Emelianenko was present at the Dream press conference to promote the alliance between the two shows.

-Partnership with HDNet
+Partnerships

 On May 2, 2008, Dream aired for the first time in the United States with a repeat of Dream 1 on HDNet.
 A repeat of Dream 2 was aired the following day, while Dream 3 was aired live on May 11.
-All future Dream events will be airing on HDNet as a part of the network's HDNet Fights series.
+The promotion's later events would air as a part of the network's HDNet Fights series.

-Partnership with EliteXC

 On May 10, 2008, Dream announced the working partnership with US promotion EliteXC.
 The two groups intended to share fighters and eventually co-promote shows.
 However, with EliteXC went bankrupt before the alliance could materialize.

-Alliance with Strikeforce

-On August 5, 2009, Strikeforce CEO Scott Coker announced that the two promotions had signed a formal alliance.
-This is reportedly a deal that has been talked about for quite some time, but has finally come to fruition.
-The result of this deal is that the two organizations will exchange fighters and work together to bring MMA fans the best fights possible.
-Also, because of Strikeforce's recent agreement with Fedor Emelianenko and M-1 Global, it is presumable that they would be involved in the alliance as well.
-In October 2009, Strikeforce CEO Scott Coker stated interest in unifying the titles between the two promotions.
-However Dream never gave a public response.
-It's likely all unification plans were dropped due to Zuffa, the parent company of UFC, acquiring Strikeforce.

-Alliance with ONE Fighting Championship
+On August 5, 2009, Strikeforce CEO Scott Coker announced that the two promotions had signed a formal alliance, in-which the two organizations will exchange fighters.

-November 23, 2011 sources close to ONE Fighting Championship announced a new alliance with Dream to copromote shows and participate in fighter exchange.
+On, November 23, 2011, sources close to ONE Championship announced a new alliance with Dream to copromote shows and participate in fighter exchange.

-Partnership with ProElite

 On January 17, 2012 ProElite announced a partnership with Dream to copromote shows and exchange fighters.